Carnage – 1 star

-Roman Polanski’s film version of the Broadway play God of Carnage pits parents Jodie Foster and John C. Reilly against Kate Winslet and Christoph Waltz after their sons get into a fight at the Brooklyn Bridge park.
+Roman Polanski’s film version of the Broadway play God of Carnage pits affluent parents Jodie Foster and John C. Reilly against Kate Winslet and Christoph Waltz after their sons get into a fight at a Brooklyn park.
 What starts as an awkward meeting at the apartment of Reilly and Foster (their son had two teeth knocked out in the fight), with Winslet and Waltz contrite and beleaguered, ends up a full-blown donnybrook as the couples engage in a long, silly serial judgment of each other.
 When liquor is introduced, for a time, the men gang up on the women, and, inevitably, the fractured marriages are exposed.

 Foster is awful, but Winslet is not much better.
-Her role requires that she be drunk, and she is not a very convincing drunk.
+Her role requires she be drunk, and she is not a very convincing drunk.
 She is, however, a very convincing vomitor (she pukes all over the coffee table, a contrivance that forces the couples to stay in proximity as she recuperates and they clean up).

-Waltz comes off the strongest, but he plays a sarcastic, droll high-powered NYC lawyer, so his contributions are less histrionic, making him more bearable.
+Waltz comes off the strongest, but he plays a sarcastic, droll, high-powered NYC lawyer, so his contributions are less histrionic, making him more bearable.

 The script has some sharp exchanges and points up certain base impulses bottled up by modern convention as well as the conceits of the urban affluent, but a few well-written rejoinders do not make up for the overall assault on your senses.